dawmad/GreenProject/README.md

-# GreenProject
+# Sepcification of GreenProject
 Project for team programming.
+Who's there?